AkintoyeOlamide/Bookstore/README.md

 # Book-Store

 This project is a demo website for a libray, developed using Javascript.

 ## `Build-With:`
 - Hmtl/css
 - javascript
-- VScode

 ## `Live Demo:`